Luke-Bilhorn/Dvorak-Esperonto/README.md

 # Dvorak-Esperonto
-Simple Dvorak Esperonto Layout for Mac
+Simple Dvorak Esperonto Layout for Mac.
+Use the Option (Alt) key with c, g, h, j, s, and u to type ĉ, ĝ, ĥ, ĵ, ŝ, and ŭ.

 ## Usage instructions: